Effective from 01 January 2023

 We use different methods to collect data from and about you including through:

-Direct interactions: You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may give us your Identity, Contact, and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes Personal Data you provide when you:

 4. How we use your Personal Data

-We will only use your Personal Data when the law allows us to.
+We will only use your Personal Data when the regulations allow us to.
 Most commonly, we will use your Personal Data in the following circumstances:

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.